Angrypuncake/MazeBuilderV1/README.md

-# MazeBuilderV1
+MazeBuilderV1
 A mazebuilder algo because too lazy to make maze myself

-#Despite being a relatively simple GUI, this is the first time I've developed a functional GUI so ChatGPT was a massive help in guiding me through using tkinter
+Despite being a relatively simple GUI, this is the first time I've developed a functional GUI so ChatGPT was a massive help in guiding me through using tkinter
-#The code is not perfect, it is just a basic tool for you to creatively explore maze building because its a massive hassle to hardcode massive/complex mazes
+The code is not perfect, it is just a basic tool for you to creatively explore maze building because its a massive hassle to hardcode massive/complex mazes

-"""
 HOW TO USE
 - Make sure python version is fully updated
 - Run the WallGui.py program using any IDE like VSCODE